causecode/grails-mongeez/README.md

         authenticationDatabase: "auth_test"
 ```

+Note:
-Note: If you do not have separate user to run these migrations, then you don't need to specify `mongoCreds`.
+1. If you do not have separate user to run these migrations, then you don't need to specify `mongeezCreds`.
 The configuration is picked from `mongodb` section.
-See `MongeezGrailsPlugin` class for details.
+See  [MongeezGrailsPlugin](https://github.com/causecode/grails-mongeez/blob/master/src/main/groovy/grails/mongeez/MongeezGrailsPlugin.groovy) class for details.
+2. If you have specified `mongeezCreds`, `mongodb` configurations will be ignored and migrations will be run by the
+credentials provided in `mongeezCreds`.

 ## Ported By